Thomas Ryan (businessman)

 Thomas M. Ryan is an American businessperson.
-He served as the president and chief executive officer of CVS/Caremark Corporation from 1998 to 2011.
+He was the president and chief executive officer of CVS/Caremark Corporation from 1998 to 2011.

 Biography

 Early life

 He received a degree in Pharmacy from the University of Rhode Island.

 Career

 He began working for CVS in 1978 as an in-store pharmacist.
-He served as its CEO from 1998 to 2011.
+He was its CEO from 1998 to 2011.
 While CEO of CVS Caremark in 2009, he earned a total compensation of $16,231,292, which included a base salary of $1,400,000, a cash bonus of $3,512,526, stocks granted of $6,425,007, and options granted of $4,625,000.

-He has sat on the boards of the Melville Corporation, Ryanair, TriCon Global Restaurants, Reebok, FleetBoston Financial, the Citizens Bank Of Rhode Island.
-He now serves on the board of directors of Bank of America, Yum!
-Brands, Five Below, Vantiv.
-He is an operating partner of Advent International.
+Ryan has sat on the boards of the Melville Corporation, Ryanair, TriCon Global Restaurants, Reebok, FleetBoston Financial, Citizens Bank Of Rhode Island, Yum!
+Brands, Bank of America, and Vantiv and currently serves on the board of Five Below He is an operating partner of Advent International.

+Currently, Ryan is the lead director of PJT Partners.